ErichDylus/Open-Source-Law/PO/Grant_Agreement_DAO.md

 11.Ti=Jurisdiction

-11.sec=This Agreement will be governed by and construed in accordance with the laws of [the State of Delaware], without regard to the principles of conflict of laws.
+11.sec=This Agreement will be governed by and construed in accordance with the laws of {Law.State.the}, without regard to the principles of conflict of laws.

 12.Ti=Miscellaneous